wonma/100-days-of-code/log.md

 - I feel at peace when I work on code.
 I should believe in myself and just keep going.
 Do not compare myself with others.
 Do not spend time caring about other people's game.
 Focus on your game.

+---

+### Day 38: November 23, Wednesday

+**Today's Progress**
+useEffect is used to perform side effects property in React.
+For example, I can fetch data from external API using useEffect.
+I can also return different blocks of elements depending on the result of the fetching action.

+**Thoughts**
+I feel more comfortable about understanding new concepts.
+For example, I can learn a specific syntax of a new built-in function by recognizing the use of a callback function.
+My coding ability is evolving better than I think, so keep going!

 <!--
 ### Day 1: June 27, Monday